robske110/IDDataLogger/docs/beginnerguide.md

 It also provides a website where you can view this data.
 Furthermore, it provides an API itself to quickly fetch the current car Status for displaying in, e.g. the iOS widget.

 So we have three components: The long-running programm, the database and a webserver to serve you the stats website or the data for the iOS widget.
-All off this can run on a raspberrypi.
+All of this can run on a raspberrypi.

 Let's get to work then.